The Truth about Latencies

 ... you might think.
 But: 10 ms is the maximal delay you (I) can handle to exactly hit the metronome beat.

-And that also meets my experience on large stages: You have to make sure that no musician is farther away from the drums (and bass) than 3 meters.
+And that also meets my experience on large stages: You have to make sure that no musician is further away from the drums (and bass) than 3 meters to be tight on the groove.

 So that´s what I think about acceptable delays *):